Depeche Mode: Black Celebration (1985–1986)

-Music for the Masses and 101 (1987–1988)
+Music for the Masses (1987–1989)

 For 1987's Music for the Masses, the band's sound and working methods continued to develop.
 It was the first time they worked with a producer not related to Mute Records.
 Dave Bascombe was called to assist with the recording sessions; although, according to Alan Wilder, Bascombe's role ended up being more that of engineer.
-In making the album, the band largely eschewed sampling in favour of synthesizer experimentation.
+In making the album, the band largely eschewed sampling in favour of synthesiser experimentation.
 While chart performance of the singles "Strangelove", "Never Let Me Down Again" and "Behind the Wheel" proved to be disappointing in the UK, they performed well in countries such as Canada, Brazil, West Germany, South Africa, Sweden and Switzerland, often reaching the top 10.
 Record Mirror described Music for the Masses as "the most accomplished and sexy Mode album to date".
-The album also reached No. 35 on the U.S. Billboard 200 chart.
+The album also reached No. 35 on the US Billboard 200 chart.

 The Music for the Masses Tour began 22 October 1987.
-On 7 March 1988, with no previous announcement that they would be the headlining act, Depeche Mode played in the Werner-Seelenbinder-Halle, East Berlin, becoming one of the few Western groups to perform in the Communist East Germany.
-They also performed concerts in Budapest and Prague in 1988, both Communist also at the time.
+On 7 March 1988, with no previous announcement that they would be the headlining act, Depeche Mode played in the Werner-Seelenbinder-Halle, East Berlin, becoming one of the few Western groups to perform in East Germany.
+They also performed concerts in Budapest and Prague in 1988.

-The world tour ended 18 June 1988 with a concert at the Pasadena Rose Bowl.
+The world tour ended on 18 June 1988 with a concert at the Pasadena Rose Bowl.
 Paid attendance of 60,453 was the highest in eight years for the venue.
 Its massive success marked a breakthrough for the band in the United States..
 The event was documented in 101, a concert film by D. A. Pennebaker and its accompanying soundtrack album.
 The film is notable for its portrayal of fan interaction.
 Alan Wilder came up with the title, noting that it was the 101st and final performance of the tour.
 On 7 September 1988, Depeche Mode performed "Strangelove" at the 1988 MTV Video Music Awards at the Universal Amphitheatre in Los Angeles.